 The subscription model is used because of its pricing structure, in which a business will charge customers a recurring fee to access their product or service.

-This model should be used by those companies in which the revenue strategy depends on a customer paying multiple payments for prolonged access to a good or service.
+This model should be used by those companies in which the revenue strategy depends on a customer paying multiple (recurring) and subscription based payments for prolonged access to a good or service.

 So let’s see how this model works for Netflix.
 Netflix is a subscription service providing online streaming videos that work on a membership-based model.
 The clients pay every month for access to TV shows, documentaries, motion pictures, and other media content in various qualities.